kolaoba/Kijani_Bikeshare/README.md

 ## LICENSE
-Copyright (c) 2023 Dorine Tipo, Mutiu Falade and Kolapo Obajuluwa
+Copyright (c) 2023 Dorine Tipo, Mutiu Falade and Kolapo Obajulwa

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the